 Learn how Fluix can help in your industry.

-Fluix is supported on iOS devices and web browsers.
-Historically, our customers are Apple adepts due to stability, clear design and exceptional reliability of iOS devices.
-So, in case you are still thinking of a platform to choose, you know our opinion.
-If you already have a park of Android or Windows devices, please, drop us a line, we need to hear your voice.
+Fluix is supported on iOS devices (iPads and iPhones), Android devices, and web browsers.
+If you already have a park of Windows devices, please, drop us a line, we need to hear your voice.